 I will order some and post some pictures here when I get them.

-My laminated inkjet printed matte silvery label technique (May 2015)
+My laminated inkjet printed matte silvery label technique using A-One 29283 material (May 2015)

 The following is what I wrote before this SocialEntropy kit became available: